Legyver/fenxlib-samples/fenxlib-samples-helloworld/README.md

         LocationContext locationContext = new LocationContextOperator(vBox).getLocationContext();

         //providing the location context of the vbox means that the text field will be registered under the vbox
-        //this could be help full if you only know the vbox location, you could look up the text field in that vbox TextField nameField = ControlsFactory.make(TextField.class, locationContext, new TextFieldOptions() .promptText("fenxlib.demo.hello.prompt.text")//i18n prompt text
+        //this could be helpful if you only know the vbox location, you could look up the text field in that vbox TextField nameField = ControlsFactory.make(TextField.class, locationContext, new TextFieldOptions() .promptText("fenxlib.demo.hello.prompt.text")//i18n prompt text
         );